What is jsontp?

 - the

-key-value pair is always a validHTTP
+codekey-value pair is always a validHTTPstatus code (not 1xx).

 formal-message